 As we move into warmer weather and have the need for fewer layers, we become acutely aware of any extra weight our bodies may have held onto in the colder months.
 That extra insulation did its job when we needed it, but as we begin to move into warmer days, we may begin to see the need to make a few changes.
 In Ayurveda, we recommend a cleanse or a detox in the spring to help the body let go of the excess that has been stored up and to prepare for the next season of our lives.
 We can do this by shifting what and how we are eating to support the season.

 But, why stop at the physical body?
 Let’s take a deeper look.

 Next, we must become aware of emotional patterns that may be keeping us stuck.
-When something challenging occurs in our life, our emotions step up first and when we allow our emotions to take over, we can get swept away from our values and make choices that we aren’t proud of.
+When something challenging occurs in our life, our emotions step up first, and when we allow our emotions to take over, we can get swept away from our values and make choices that we aren’t proud of.
 Awareness is key here.
-We have to recognize the signs our body is sending us- how the emotion feels in the body- in order to see the emotion coming on and choose how to move forward.
+We have to recognize the signs our body is sending us- how the emotion feels in the body- in order to see the emotion coming on and to be able to then choose how to move forward.

 And finally, we must address patterns in our daily habits where we are using our energy inefficiently.
-What time we do things throughout the day is very important as different energies rule within our bodies at different times of the day.
-If we are eating a heavy, late dinner or staying up until midnight or neglecting to make time to either move the body or to find calm and stillness, we will feel the repercussions.
+What time we do things throughout the day is very important as different energies rule within our mind-body system at different times of the day.
+If we are eating a heavy, late dinner or staying up until midnight or neglecting to make time to either move the body or to find calm and stillness, we will feel the consequences as they begin to build up over time.
 We can experience shifts in the physical, mental, and emotional realms when we align our daily habits with what our body needs to function its best.

 Take some time this week to assess your own patterns; to determine where you could shift from being stuck in the same old rut to opening yourself for growth.
 There is a start up cost of time and effort, but I promise, it is worth it.